 Congratulations!
 Your hard work and proven leadership have placed you in an elite position.
 You may not have been offered admission in the early action/decision round of your favorite college, but you received a notice of deferral.
 Now, you have the opportunity to double down on your demonstrated interest in your top choice college(s).

 Applicants who are deferred are on par (in terms of academic excellence and extracurricular leadership) with those who are admitted.
 Encourage yourself.
-Follow this guide to ensure that you are making the most out of your letter of continued interest.
+Follow this guide to ensure that you are making the most out of your letter of continued interest and reach out if you need help.

 1. Do not repeat anything that is in your original application